Natural Jumbo Cashews

 Buy online natural raw cashews with no added salt and preservatives.

-We selected large, giant cashews (calibre W210) among the largest in nature.
+We selected large, giant, natural cashews (calibre W210) among the largest in nature.
 They are lovingly grown every day with respect for the environment and for those who work the land to ensure a high-quality product at an affordable price.

 You can buy natural cashews in packs of 500 g, 1 kg, and 2.5 kg, ideal for real nuts lovers.